Introduction

 Motivation

 The workhorse FFT, used heavily across a wide spectrum of large scientific applications, has typically been provided by vendor libraries and a few open source projects, primarily FFTW.
-The FFTW API is a de facto standard for FFTs across platforms with many vendor libraries providing an FFTW-compatible implementations.
 As computing platforms have quickly evolved into ever larger and more complex heterogeneous composites of new types of processors with new instruction sets and deep layers of parallelism, it has been increasingly difficult to keep the libraries in sync with the rapid progress, and FFTW is no longer under active development.
 That leaves a long list of still-relevant legacy code unable to take advantage of the scale and speed of the new machines using their existing methods, but FFTX provides a path for moving this code into exascale and beyond.

-By themselves, FFTs aren’t that useful.
-They show their real value in the context of larger algorithms along the lines of:
+FFTs are not especially useful by themselves, but they show their real value in the context of larger algorithms that have a typical sequence of:

 1. gather a bunch of data